Institute of Applied Simulation

 - Knowledge Engineering

-Due to digitalisation, all areas of work and life are developing rapidly and dynamically.
-This creates vast amounts of data that, when intelligently processed, lead to surprising innovations, state-of-the-art technologies and many "aha!" moments.
-From automated early detection of diseases, to computer-aided development of medicines, to data-based generation of new food procedures or species protection through drone monitoring: the clever use of data in the life sciences opens up and makes this possible.
+The rapid digitalisation in the life sciences is generating vast amounts of data that, when intelligently processed, lead to pioneering innovations and technologies as well as many "Aha!" moments.
+From automated early detection of diseases, to computer-aided development of medicines, to data-based generation of new food procedures or species protection through drone monitoring: Digital Life Sciences makes this possible.

-The new degree programme meets the growing requirements for inventions and developments in the life sciences.
-Thus, the degree programme makes an important contribution to the future the society, the environment and the economy.
+The new study programme meets the growing requirements for inventions and developments in the life sciences.
+Thus, the Bachelor's programme makes an important contribution to the future the society, the environment and the economy.

 We offer three specialisations - Digital Labs and Production, Digital Health, Digital Environment.
 The degree programme can be completed full or part-time.